VMOnGit/RedWineQuality/Code/RedWineQualityPrediction.md

 - Volatile acidity and Citric Acid
 - Density and Fixed Acidity
 - free Sulphur Dioxide and Total Sulphur Dioxide
 - We must be cautious with these variables as they can cause errors in the model.
-This issue can be fixed by using removing some of the variables or using Lasso regression.

 ```python